TanChengYi/telegram-mini-app-example/README.md

 - Clipboard reading and QR scanning
 - External links and permission requests

-Screenshots are available in the `public` folder when running.
+Screenshots are available in the project root when running.

 ## Themes & Languages